Business Management Guide

 • Notifying the Controller’s Office when the custodianship of the fund changes.

-• Reporting shortages or thefts immediately to the Internal Audit department, Campus Police, and Controller’s Office.
+• Reporting shortages or thefts immediately to the Office of Audit and Advisory Services (OAAS), FSU Police, and Controller’s Office.

 Resources